Special Educational Needs

 Rothwell Schools and SEND

-At Rothwell Schools we pride ourselves on being Inclusive Schools.
-We get to know our children with SEND as individuals so that we can put in place what we need to, to meet their specific needs.
+At Rothwell Schools we pride ourselves on being inclusive schools.
+We get to know our children with SEND as individuals so that we can put the right provision in place to meet their specific needs.

 If your child has SEND this is what you can expect from us –

-- Involved in the setting of targets on your child’s IEP
+- Being involved in the setting of targets on your child’s IEP

-- Parents SEND Forum where your voice as a parent can be both heard and valued
+- Regular coffee mornings where your voice as a parent can be both heard and valued

 - Your child’s voice being heard through One Page Profiles

-- High Aspirations for your child with a focus on celebrating their strengths and working on strengthening their areas of difficulties
+- High aspirations for your child with a focus on celebrating their strengths and working on strengthening their areas of difficulty

 - A commitment to working together at any difficult times your child may have with a solution focussed approach

 Rothwell Infant School telephone number 01536 710363